 To reuse the template, launch Word and click File > New from template.
 Then, choose your letterhead template.

 Five Tips for Designing Your Letterhead

-Customizing a premade letterhead templates is a great way to create your letterhead quickly.
+Customizing pre-made letterhead templates is a great way to create your letterhead in Word quickly.
 Here are five tips that'll help you take your letterhead to the next level:

 1. Use Geometric Backgrounds